Understanding The Parks Canada Lake Louise Shuttle (2025)

 Is There a Shuttle From Lake Louise Village to Lake Louise?

-If you are staying in the Village of Lake Louise or in the Lake Louise Campground, you are encouraged to leave your vehicle at your accommodation and use the free Park and Ride Connector shuttle that will take you to the Park and Ride Lot.
+If you are staying in the Lake Louise Village or the Lake Louise Campground, you are encouraged to leave your vehicle at your accommodation and use the free Parks Canada Park and Ride Connector shuttle to the Park and Ride Lot.

-Once at the Park and Ride parking lot can get on either the Lake Louise Shuttle or Moraine Lake Shuttle (you still need to pre purchase shuttle tickets).
+Once at the Park and Ride parking lot, you can get on either the Lake Louise Shuttle or the Moraine Lake Shuttle (you still need to pre-purchase shuttle tickets).

 Visiting Lake Louise FAQ